 - When you have an available method to clean (ideas below)

 Maintaining a Barn Chandelier

-For lght cleaning and regular maintence and cobweb hygine, it’s well worth the investment in a specialized tool to help clean the chandelier from the ground (or from a stable elevated surface, such as a safe ladder or a pickup truck bed parked in the aisle of the barn)
+For light cleaning and regular maintenance and cobweb hygiene, it’s well worth the investment in a specialized tool to help clean the barn chandelier from the ground (or from a stable elevated surface, such as a safe ladder or a pickup truck bed parked in the aisle of the barn)

 Cleaning can be a challenge, but actually not that much of a nuisance once you have the right tool.
 You just need this special cobweb brush that can clean around poles and bulbs (and can be locked into an angled position for cleaning tops of rafters, etc) paired with a commercial grade extension pole like this one that extends up to 12 feet, making it easy to reach lights high in rafters from a short ladder. (you can even get 22 foot extensions poles!)

-For heavier duty cleaning, especially for crystal or light-colored chandeliers, consider having the light rewired to wire in with a plug instead of hard wiring.
-The ability to completely disconnect and remove the chandelier means it’s much easier to remove, clean completely with soap and water as needed, and then reinstall once the chandelier is completely dry.
+For heavier duty cleaning, especially for crystal or light-colored farm chandeliers, consider having the light rewired to wire in with a plug instead of hardwiring.
+The ability to completely disconnect and remove the stable’s chandelier means it’s much easier to remove, clean completely with soap and water as needed, and then reinstall once the chandelier is completely dry.
 Alternately, there are crystal cleaning products that work great, and even pre-treatments that help prevent dust from collecting on the crystal baubles.